 One of the directions of nanotechnology is the production of nanopowders (NPs).
 Nanopowders, according to the currently widely used classification of nanomaterials, belong to zero-dimensional systems in which the limitation of wave functions occurs in all three directions.
 Biological methods are considered the most environmentally friendly way to synthesize NPs, but the possibility of biological contamination with mutated microorganisms cannot be ruled out.

-This book presents a new method for producing simple and complex metal oxide and fluoride nanopowders, based on the “evaporation-condensation” process using pulsed electron beam evaporation.
-It presents the results of more than 10 years of study of the characteristics of nanopowders produced using the aforementioned method.
-The produced NPs are mesoporous and suitable for use in various applications such as medical diagnostics, nanoelectronics, optics, spintronics, dosimeters, and photocatalysis.
-The book will be useful for the researchers in nanotechnology, physical chemistry, biomedicine, and pharmaceuticals, especially those with an interest in drug delivery or cancer therapy.
+This book presents a new method for producing simple and complex metal oxide and fluoride NPs, based on the “evaporation-condensation” process using pulsed electron beam evaporation.
+It presents the results of more than 10 years of study of the characteristics of NPs produced using the aforementioned method.
+This eco-friendly method ensures the production of clean NPs, which are mesoporous and suitable for use in various applications such as medicine, spintronics, optoelectronics, dosimeters, photocatalysis, semiconductors, and ultraviolet and blue lasers.
+Importantly, these NPs have the potential to be used as a drug delivery system and in the creation of new nanostructures that do not contain noble metals.
+The book will be useful for the researchers in macromolecular science, nanotechnology, chemistry, biology, and medicine, especially those with an interest in drug delivery or cancer therapy.